 Symposia and Meetings

 In June of each year, The Hilltop Institute sponsors a symposium on a timely health policy issue, bringing together scholars, researchers, practitioners, and policy makers.
-In addition, Hilltop hosts policy forums and other meetings throughout the year that address issues related to publicly funded health care.
+In addition, Hilltop also hosts policy forums and other meetings throughout the year that address issues related to publicly funded health care.

 UMBC Fall Colloquium